 Look for Fair Trade Products: Fair trade certifications verify that a product has been made under safe working conditions, by workers that were paid a better wage, and that any trade between farmers and workers was under equal terms.
 By buying fair trade products, you are assuring that the hands that prepared your food can afford to put food on their own plates.
 Look out for this certification, or filter your search on SPUD.ca!

-Shop Local and Organic: When you shop for food that is grown closer to home and made using sustainable practices, you support a food system that reduces our impact on our planet.
-In doing so, less of our dollar spent on food goes towards transportation costs and more is invested in the livelihoods of farmers working towards maintaining a healthy environment.
-On SPUD.ca, we list the distance your food travelled to get to our warehouse, and everything is sourced with purpose.
+Shop Local and Organic: When you shop for food that is grown close to home and made using sustainable practices, you support a food system with a reduced impact on our planet.
+By buying local, more of your dollar is invested in the livelihoods of farmers working towards maintaining a healthy environment and less goes towards the cost of transportation.
+On SPUD.ca, we list the distance that your food travels to get to our warehouse so that you can know exactly how close or far your food is coming from.
+When it comes to organic, there are a handful of benefits which is why we try to source as much organic produce and products as possible!
+You can read all about the benefits of organic agriculture here.

 Support Food Aid Services: There are many great services in our local community that work towards supporting those that face food security challenges.
 There are many ways you can support these groups such as volunteering your time, financially supporting an organization, or donating food directly to them.
 At SPUD Vancouver, we partner with a few food aid services, like Quest Food Exchange in Vancouver, Bissell Centre Food Bank in Edmonton, Leftovers in Calgary, and Rainbow Kitchen on Vancouver Island, who takes our surplus food and provides it to those in need.
 A quick google search can get you connected to organizations in your area!